opensubsonic/open-subsonic-api/content/en/docs/Endpoints/getLyricsBySongId.md

 ##### Example with background vocals (agents + agentId)

 When a source distinguishes both a lead/default vocal layer and background vocals within the same lyric line, the server emits a shared `agents` array on that `structuredLyrics` entry and splits the lyric into separate cueLines with the same `index`.
-Each cueLine references one agent via `agentId`, and the cueLine whose referenced agent has `role: "main"` comes first:
+Each cueLine references one agent via `agentId`, contains that agent/layer's renderable text in `value`, and the cueLine whose referenced agent has `role: "main"` comes first.
+The parent `line` remains the combined fallback line:

 {{< tabpane persist=false >}}
 {{< tab header="**Example**:" disabled=true />}}
 {{< tab header="OpenSubsonic JSON" lang="json">}}
 {
+  "line": [
+    { "start": 1000, "value": "Hello echo" }
+  ],
   "agents": [
     { "id": "lead", "role": "main", "name": "Lead Vocal" }, { "id": "backing", "role": "bg" }